 Update 2022: We now know a bit more about masks and their efficiency in protecting against airborne Covid so it is highly recommended to wear an N95/FFP2 mask or a medical mask instead of a cloth mask.
 That extra layer of protection could make a difference when you're in a closed space for hours.

 How it played out: We had to wear a mask for the entire 9-10 hour train journey from Berlin, Germany to Bolzano, Italy.
 Was this a delight?
 No. For collective health and safety, were we willing to wear a mask and grateful that most everyone else wore one properly, too?
 You bet.

 Our readers know that we sing the praises of public transportation.
 Especially now, it's a lifeline for many.
 However, private transportation (e.g., a rental car) makes some destinations more accessible.
-In COVID-19 times, having our own car also reduces repeated exposure to groups of other people in shared transportation.
+In Covid travel times, having our own car also reduces repeated exposure to groups of other people in shared transportation.

 11. Choose locally-owned accommodation and shops.